Balance disorders

 • Dizziness accompanied by visual disturbances or shortness of breath

-• Dizziness that led to a fall
+• Dizziness that has led to a fall

 Have these symptoms clarified by us as soon as possible.
-We will first ask you about your symptoms and will also want to know your other health conditions, medications taken, and more.
-Guides include standardized questionnaires such as Dizziness Handicap Inventory (DHI-G) or Vertigo Symptom Scale (VSS-G).
-This is linked to various diagnostic options that can be used to clarify the causes of the balance disorders and what form of vertigo is involved:
+We will first ask you about your symptoms and also want to know about your other health conditions, any medication you are taking and other information.
+Guidelines include standardized questionnaires such as the Dizziness Handicap Inventory (DHI-G) or the Vertigo Symptom Scale (VSS-G).

 Romberg test and Unterberger test for balance disorders

 There are two frequently used methods for testing balance: For the first, the Romberg test, the person concerned must stand upright with their legs closed – first with their eyes open, then with them closed.
-If it fluctuates, this is considered an indication of a disorder of the vestibular organ.
+If it fluctuates, this is an indication of a disturbance of the vestibular system.
 This can also be checked with the second method, the Unterberger test: the person concerned walks on the spot, arms stretched out in front, eyes closed.
 If the vestibular system does not function properly, the affected person may, for example, turn around on their own.

 Nystagmus test with Frenzel glasses

-Positional testing and thermal irritation
+Storage test and thermal irritation

 Further examinations for balance disorders